timeseer-ai/timeseer-ansible-collection/timeseer/podman/README.md

 ## Roles Overview

 - **[timeseer]**: Sets up Timeseer in podman, handling storage preparation, podman volumes, and deployment.
 - **[timeseer_reverse_proxy]**: Configures Timeseer and its reverse proxy in podman, including storage, podman containers, and proxy setup.
+- **[timeseer_data_service]**: Configures Timeseer data service for Podman, enhancing performance for data services in fleet scenarios
 - **[timeseer_traefik]**: Deploys Traefik as a reverse proxy and load balancer in podman, focusing on SSL/TLS with Let's Encrypt.

 ## Usage